 Finally, we have those consultancy projects where the project, regardless of whether the consultancy is initiated by the client or the consultant, is essentially left for the consultant to propose.
 Leaving the identification of the consultancy project to the consultant in this way may at first sight appear to be an unacceptable and dangerous way to proceed in identifying consultancy projects.
-However, remember the client still retains the right to turn down and/or amend any proposals made by the consultancy project may be the most appropriate way to proceed.
+However, remember the client still retains the right to turn down and/or amend any proposals made by the consultant.
+In some circumstances, in fact allowing the consultant to identify the consultancy project may be the most appropriate way to proceed.
 For example, the client may simply be concerned to, say, 'improve organizational effectiveness' and a major objective of employing or using a consultant may be for the consultant to investigate and recommend consultancy projects to achieve this.